slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Confidence is a result, not a requirement.
 - Presence is confidence without arrogance, grounded enthusiasm and comfortable behavior.
 Authenticity can't be faked.
 - Confidence relies on pride. pursue authentic pride.
-- HARD WORK = CONFIDENCE
+- Hard work = confidence

 <a id="on-arrogance"></a>HOWEVER... know the frontier between confidence and arrogance.